Information Technology Manager

 Kaiwhakahaere Hangarau Pārongo

-Salary for IT managers varies depending on experience and level of responsibility.
-They usually earn $90,000 to $130,000 a year.
+Pay for information technology (IT) managers varies depending on experience and level of responsibility.

 What you will do